github/balanced-employee-ip-agreement/Balanced_Employee_IP_Agreement.md

    The License also covers any IP that you create, or help create during the term of your employment or contract work, _outside the scope of your employment or contract_, but only if it relates to the Company's business or actual or demonstrably anticipated research or development.

 4. **Check with Legal on using non-Company IP in Company projects.** When the Company relies on a license to use non-Company IP (such as IP you own or that was created by others and submitted to an open source project) in Company projects, Legal needs to be clear that the license is adequate.
-You agree to follow Company policies and procedures for using non-Company IP in Company projects, and to check with Legal for any situation not clearly and fully addressed by Company policy.
+You agree to follow Company policies and procedures for using non-Company IP in Company projects.

 5. **Check with Legal on your contributions to non-Company projects.** The Company recognizes that you may be engaged in work that requires you to submit Company IP to entities other than the Company, such as open source projects used by the Company.
 Please make sure that Legal is aware of what you're working on so that Legal can help with any licensing issues.
 If any project asks you to sign a contribution agreement, you should check with Legal before doing so.

 6. **No conflicts.** You agree that you don't have any outstanding agreements or obligations that conflict with those in this Agreement, and that you won't enter into conflicting agreements in the future.

 7. **Cooperation.** The Company might someday need to show the work that went into the development of IP that it uses or has used, or to make government filings to establish that it owns the IP or has rights over it.
 To help in those situations, you agree not to destroy any records you maintain relating to the development of any Company IP, and, if the Company asks, to provide those records to the Company.
 You authorize the Company to act on your behalf (as your agent and attorney-in-fact) in securing all rights related to Company IP.
 You agree to help the Company secure or defend its rights in Company IP or IP under License in Section 3, including after you leave the Company.
 For your help after you leave the company, the Company will compensate you at a reasonable rate.

-8. **Confidentiality.** As an employee or contractor of the Company, you will have access to sensitive Confidential Information that is important to the Company's business.
-"Confidential Information" includes non-public technical details about our products or services, financial information, business strategies and forecasts, customer data, or any other information, data or know-how that is valuable to the Company because it is not publicly known.
-Information is not confidential if it is or becomes known or generally available to the interested public by no fault of yours, or you already knew the information independent of having received it from the Company.

-   You agree to only use the Company's Confidential Information for the purpose of performing your job and for the benefit of the Company.
-You will do your best to keep internal Company information secret, including after you end your work for the Company.
-If you are not sure if something is Confidential Information, you should assume that it is, until you can confirm otherwise.

-   Please be aware, however, that under the [Defend Trade Secrets Act of 2016](http://uscode.house.gov/view.xhtml?req=title:18%20section:1833%20edition:prelim), you have the right to disclose trade secrets, confidentially, to the government or a lawyer for the purpose of reporting or investigating a suspected violation of law, or you may disclose trade secrets in documents filed under seal in a legal proceeding.

 Print Name: ＿＿＿＿＿＿＿＿＿＿＿＿＿